bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 41°
+- 42°
-- light rain
+- overcast clouds
 - 81% humidity
 - 22 mph wind
-- 0.15 inches of precipitation in the past 24 hours
+- 0.16 inches of precipitation in the past 24 hours

 ## Temperature History